-Workers’ compensation also covers diseases that stem from toxic exposure or other conditions on the job.
-Occupational diseases are defined by Louisiana Law as a disease or illness that is due to conditions characteristic of the particular trade in which the employee was exposed.
-An example of this would be a factory worker that acquires asbestos.
+- Diseases that stem from toxic exposure or other conditions on the job.
+Occupational diseases are defined by Louisiana law as a disease or illness that is due to conditions characteristic of the particular trade in which the employee was exposed.
+An example of this would be a factory worker who is exposed to asbestos.
 The events that caused the injury must be within the scope of the employee’s employment duties.

-There are some exceptions to coverage.
-If the employee willfully caused the injury or if he or she was intoxicated at the time of the injury, workers’ compensation may not apply.
-If, however, the employer procured and encouraged alcoholic beverages at the time of the accident, the injured worker may still have grounds to file a claim.
+Workers’ compensation is a no-fault system, which means you can still receive benefits even if your own inexperience or carelessness caused your injuries.
+However, there are some exceptions to coverage.
+For example, if the employee willfully caused the injury or if he or she was intoxicated at the time of the injury, workers' compensation may not apply.

 As a claimant, you are entitled to all necessary medical services, including hospital bills and medical services, for your injury.
 This includes medicine and other non-medical treatment, such as chiropractic treatment, where warranted.